brotkrueml/schema/Documentation/Installation/Index.rst

    Use latest version 2.x for compatibility with TYPO3 v10 LTS or PHP 7.4/8.0.

-   Use latest version 1.x for compatibility with TYPO3 v9 LTS or PHP 7.2/7.3.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::